-Beneficial ownership prior to this offering is based on 234,413,489 shares of common stock outstanding as of March 15, 2019, assuming the automatic conversion of all outstanding shares of our convertible preferred stock into common stock in connection with this offering.
-Beneficial ownership after this offering is based on shares of common stock outstanding, assuming (i) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock as described above and (ii) the issuance of shares of common stock in this offering.
-In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed to be outstanding all shares of common stock subject to options held by that person or entity that are currently exercisable or that will become exercisable within 60 days of March 15, 2019.
+Beneficial ownership prior to this offering is based on 23,569,808 shares of common stock outstanding as of May 31, 2019, assuming the automatic conversion of all outstanding shares of our convertible preferred stock into common stock in connection with this offering.
+Beneficial ownership after this offering is based on 30,269,808 shares of common stock outstanding, assuming (i) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock as described above and (ii) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock as described above and (ii) the issuance of 6,700,000 shares of common stock in this offering.
+In computing the number of shares of common stock beneficially owned by a person and the percentage ownership of that person, we deemed to be outstanding all shares of common stock subject to options held by that person or entity that are currently exercisable or that will become exercisable within 60 days of May 31, 2019.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.